Ledger vs Trezor - Which Hardware Wallet Is Best in 2026?

 Ledger Pros & Cons

-- Built-in NFT management
+- Excellent NFT management and display features

 Trezor Pros & Cons